-J. F. Ingram State Technical College is pleased to present its financial statements for fiscal year 2021-2022.
-The emphasis of discussions about these statements will be on current year data.
+J.F.
+Ingram State Technical College is pleased to present its financial statements for the fiscal year 2022-2023.
+The emphasis of discussions about these statements will be on the current year's data.
+Correctional education across the Alabama Community College System was consolidated in the fiscal year 2021-2022 from five community colleges to J.F.
+Ingram State Technical College.
+The increase in the funding received by the college reflects the prison education appropriation increase which is also reflected in an increase in fund balance.
+However, it is important to note that a significant portion of the funding received is earmarked for specific projects.
 There are three financial statements presented: the Statement of Net Position; the Statement of Revenues, Expenses, and Changes in Net Position; and the Statement of Cash Flows.